-- 1. To develop a deeper knowledge and experience in conducting assessments, creating treatment plans, and documenting the treatment process, with particular attention to the American Society of Addiction Medicine (ASAM) Criteria, 3rd Edition - 2.
+- 1. To develop a deeper knowledge and experience in conducting assessments, creating treatment plans, and documenting the treatment process, with particular attention to the American Society of Addiction Medicine (ASAM) Criteria, 3rd Edition, as well as changes and updates coming in the 4th Edition. - 2.
 To learn more about conceptualizing treatment utilizing the Transtheoretical Model of change (TTM) and placement within the ASAM Levels of Care, with special attention to co-occurring disorders - 3.
-To learn skills and treatment procedures specific to addiction treatment, particularly Motivational Interviewing (3rd Edition), as well as skills and practices to be applied in both individual and group contexts - 4.
+To learn skills and treatment procedures specific to addiction treatment, particularly Motivational Interviewing, as well as skills and practices to be applied in both individual and group contexts - 4.
 To be well-versed in the safeguarding against infectious diseases encountered within the addiction treatment population (including HIV/AIDS) - 5.
 To have a working knowledge of community resources for support, recovery, and aftercare of clients with addiction disorders